phenax/h/README.md

 ### Instructions
 * Test it with `./gradlew test`.
 Generated test report -> `build/reports/tests/test`.
 * Build it yourself my dude and get the jar.
-(Gonna add a release jar soon and ).
+(Gonna add a release jar soon and publish it to maven).
 * Use it in your project and rock